TamerZraiq/SoC/index.md

 Tamer Zraiq

 The following document consists of defining the process of designing and implementing a VGA driver on an FPGA.
 The project demonstrates some of the concepts of digital design using Verilog language and the Vivado environment.
-Starting with provided templates (colour stripes and colour cycle), I modified these templates to enhance the design, including simulation and synthesis to ensure functionality.
+Starting with provided templates (colour stripes and colour cycle) and with the help of ChatGPT to explain certain aspects of the application and error solve, I modified these templates to enhance the design, including simulation and synthesis to ensure functionality.
 The document outlines the process of how a VGA controller operates and how to implement various designs.

 ## **Template VGA Design : Given ColourStripes Template**